Jiehua: “Spring Morning in the Han Palace” 《汉宫春晓图》and “The Jiucheng Palace” 《九成宫》by Qiu Ying 仇英

-Qiu Ying came from Taicang in Jiangsu Province.
-He is known as one of the “Four Masters of the Wu School” (吴门四家).
-His artistic journey was influenced by Zhuo Chen, who recognized and nurtured Qiu Ying’s talent.
-Qiu Ying stands as one of the "Four Masters of the Ming Dynasty," a group of influential artists whose works left an impact on later artists and significantly contributed to the development of jiehua and other painting styles, both in and outside of China’s borders.
-Qiu Ying’s artistic journey started with the copying of masterpieces from the Tang and Song dynasties, establishing a strong foundation for his future artistic skill within jiehua.
-Qiu Ying produced jiehua that either aligned with more traditional jiehua representations of extant buildings, as seen in The Jiucheng Palace, or aligned with newer Ming jiehua trends of intimate and highly detailed scenes within small, interior spaces, as seen in Spring Morning in the Han Palace.
-Yet regardless of which category his jiehua fell into, Qiu Ying was known for a vivid color palette—a unique feature revived during the Ming period.
-At the same time he established his signature attention to detail, evident in every aspect of his paintings, from carefully rendered architectural elements to realistic portrayals of figures and landscapes within the composition.
+Qiu Ying came from Taicang and is known as one of the “Four Masters of the Wu School” (吴门四家).
+He was influenced by Zhuo Chen, nurtured Ying’s talent.
+He started with the copying of masterpieces from the Tang and Song dynasties and produced jiehua that aligned with more traditional jiehua representations of extant buildings, as seen in The Jiucheng Palace.
+His style also aligned with newer Ming trends of intimate and detailed scenes within small, interior spaces, as seen in Spring Morning in the Han Palace.
+All of his work is known for a vivid color palette.